 Salmon prepared by the hot smoking method is simple to make and tastes great!
 The salmon is brined, seasoned, air dried, and smoked.

-The whole process can take as little as 4 hours if you smoke it at 220 degrees.
-If you'd like a smokier flavor, smoke it at a lower temperature for a longer time.
+The whole process can take as little as 4 hours if you smoke it at 200˚F. If you'd like a smokier flavor, cook it at a lower temperature for a longer time.

 To start, prep the salmon.
 If it's whole, scale it, fillet the sides off and remove the pin bones.
 Leave the skin on…it helps hold the fish together.

 When hot smoking, I usually leave the sides whole, or halve them, giving me a tail end and a head end.
 Larger pieces take a little longer to brine and longer to smoke.